tomossmith/MS2-MariosPizza/README.md

           *   <b>Multi Platform Mockup Image</b>

                The multi-platform mockup image found within this README file was generated using [Am I Responsive](http://ami.responsivedesign.is/#)

+     *   ###  <b>Acknowledgements</b>

+          * My mentor for helpful feedback and constructive calls to help progress through the project.

+          * The slack community for the support and feedback.

 ---